Cold Weather Exercise Tips Offered by Wellness Center Director at Ithaca College

 2. Layer your clothing and avoid heavy cotton materials that soak up sweat that will make you wetter and colder.

 4. Check the forecast; a combined temperature and wind chill lower than minus-20 degrees Fahrenheit are dangerous.

 5. Use footwear with good traction and tread.

 6. Be careful if you’re prone to asthma or other pulmonary conditions; wearing a face mask or a scarf will help warm the cold air and protect your lungs.

 “Loss of feeling in your face, hands, fingers and toes are signs that frostbite could be developing,” Micale said.
 “Changes in your mental state such as confusion, slurred speech and disorientation can be signs of oncoming hypothermia.
 These conditions are signals to get to a warmer place immediately and slowly warm your body and the affected parts.”

 Certified as a clinical exercise specialist by the American College of Sports Medicine and as a strength and conditioning specialist by the National Strength and Conditioning Association, Micale has published and presented research on youth activity and fitness, firefighting fitness, circuit training, exercise quality and goal attainment.
 He holds a master’s degree in applied exercise physiology from San Diego State University.

 For more information, contact Keith Davis, assistant director of media relations, at firstname.lastname@example.org or (607) 274-1153.

-Originally published in Media Relations: Cold Weather Exercise Tips Offered by Wellness Center Director at Ithaca College.
+Originally published in IC News: Cold Weather Exercise Tips Offered by Wellness Center Director at Ithaca College.